-Subscribe and Listen on Major Platform
+Subscribe and Listen on Major Platforms

 All Episodes

-Episode Number One - Introducing The Relache Ensemble
+Episode One - Introducing The Relache Ensemble

 Joseph Franklin, Arthur Stidfole, and Joe Kasinskas reminisce about the ensemble’s early days in Philadelphia and how the name “Relache” was chosen.
 The musical works featured are “Forever and Sunsmell” by John Cage and “She Was a Visitor” by Robert Ashley, both performed by the Relache Ensemble.